Current Site Visitors

 • When should I receive program materials regarding the site visit?

-Once all site visitors have accepted their roles for the site visit in the CoA Portal, the Accreditation Office will send an email confirming the visit.
-In addition to important program-related information, this email will include the APA Travel Office Memo and an Expense Report E-fill form.
-If you do not receive this confirmation six weeks prior to the site visit, please contact the Accreditation Office.
+Once all site visitors have accepted their roles for the site visit in the CoA Portal, the OPCA will send an email confirming the visit.
+In addition to important program-related information, this email will include information regarding lodging, travel, and expense reporting for the visit.
+If you do not receive this confirmation six weeks prior to the site visit, please contact the OPCA

 • Are my accreditation materials up to date?

-• How should I structure the site visit (SV) report?
+• How should I structure the site visit report?

 Site visitors should structure their reports according to the appropriate Site Visit Report Preparation Sheets listed above, if they chose to draft the report outside of the CoA Portal.